When do late deals become late deals?

 Sorry, I'm not sure what you mean?

 We booked 2 weeks ago.
 Up until the point we'd booked I was keeping an eye on prices for around a week.
 We ended up paying fifty pounds more than the cheapest price that I originally saw it at.
-So 2 weeks before the travel date it's gone up in price pushthebutton said:
+So 2 weeks before the travel date it's gone up in price smile

 Holiday companies have, as a whole, moved away from the concept of late deals in large quantities.
 They want the money in the bank and bums on seats so that they can plan for the flights, hotel rooms and the staff required to service them.
 Last minute bookings result in both financial and resourcing uncertainty.